angelagomezsacristan/Assignment-Answers/Assignment 2/README.md

 For running the code use: `ruby Main.rb ArabidopsisSubNetwork_GeneList.txt`

+An example of the output Final report file is shown in final_report.txt.

 ## References
 1. Append key/value pair to hash with << in ruby.
 Stack Overflow.
 Retrieved November 26, 2022, from https://stackoverflow.com/questions/19756139/append-key-value-pair-to-hash-with-in-ruby